-We will be announcing details soon of two competitions for 2018-19 - both previously well-established annual events.
+We are pleased to announce two competitions for 2019 - both previously well-established annual events.

 The competition was first run by the Board of Education, then the former Department of Education, and most recently by the Isle of Man Literary Society.
 It hasn't been held for the last few years, but this year, following discussions with the Lamming family and the Literary Society, it will run under the auspices of Manx Litfest.

 The second competition is the HALL CAINE WRITING PRIZE.

 Established several years ago by Gloria Rukeyser, great grandaughter of Hall Caine, it was run by the Department of Education, Sport and Culture.
 It hasn't run for the last couple of years, but following discussions with Mrs Rukeyser and the DESC, Litest is coordinating the competition in IOM schools and colleges for 2019/20.